apache/jackrabbit-oak/oak-doc/src/site/markdown/query/lucene.md

         Copied 8.5 MB in 218.7 ms
         />

-3. Post dump open the index via Luke.
+3. Afterwards, open the index via Luke.
 Oak Lucene uses a [custom Codec][OAK-1737].
 So oak-lucene jar needs to be included in Luke classpath for it to display the index details